Setting up the Setting

 - Type of government:

 - Foreign relations:

 - Citizen participation in government (voting, civil rights and liberties, etc.):

 - Level of corruption

-- How much the government suppresses things like speech, religion, and the press
+- How much the government suppresses personal freedoms like speech, religion, and the press

 - How well does it actually function?

 - The amount of faith everyday citizens have in their leaders

 - Common products, services, & how they’re sold (shops, markets, etc.):